NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Variant_calling_reads_mapping_trusting.md

 ### Bonus: detecting variants with snippy multi
 Snippy run can be run on multiple samples using the same reference for variant detection.

-Below is an example of how to create a snippy multi-input file.
+You can eg. use Haukon's script [here](https://github.com/NorwegianVeterinaryInstitute/ALPPACA/blob/master/bin/snippyfy.bash).
+Or the example bellow that I use to create snippy multi-input files.
 In this example, reads pairs for each isolate are organized in their own folder.
 The folder name is named after the isolate ID.
 The input folder `snippy_input_dir`  contains all the directories of all isolates we want to run with snippy.

 ```bash
 # example of creating the snippy multi-input file